-Course Code MSC.CFMM2.FICOR.0155
+Course Code N ASC CENANA CICOD DAFE

+MSC.CFMM2.FICOR.0155

-ECTS Credits 3
+ECTS Credits 2

-Course Leader SAIDANE Dhafer
+Course Leader SA SAIDANE Dhafer

-Synchronous 18
+Synchronous 18 .8

-Discipline Finance
+Discipline Fi inance

-Program Corporate Financial Management
+Program Co Corporate Financial Management

-Prerequisites Capital Budgeting
+Prerequisites C Capital Budgeting

-Valuation
+V /aluation

-Course The aim of the course is to present different financing forms of

-Description entrepreneurial firms active in the fintech area.
-The course will discuss

-traditional sources such as venture capital and new trends in financial

-innovation available to fintech startups.
-Special attention will be devoted to

-understanding the motivations of the different players (mainly investors and entrepreneurs) and how to reconcile their interests through specific contracting mechanisms.
+Description entry in under the control of the contr The aim of the course is to present different financing forms of entrepreneurial firms active in the fintech area.
+The course will discuss raditional sources such as venture capital and new trends in financial innovation available to fintech startups.
+Special attention will be devoted to understanding the motivations of the different players (mainly investors and entrepreneurs) and how to reconcile their interests through specific contracting mechanisms.
 Lectures build on theory, business cases and exercises that will be discussed in class.
 Students will be required to work on real-world business cases to develop their own view on different forms of entrepreneurial finance.
 This year, we will also do business cases on (equity) crowdfunding and ICO.

+Suzhou /Spring

+Semester sp pring

+Campus St Suzhou

+Evaluation

+Final Examination 40 10

+(%)

+Continuous 60 50

+Assessment (%)

-Course Open to Suzhou /Spring Exchange Semester spring Campus Suzhou Evaluation Final Examination 40 (%) Continuous 60 Assessment (%) Academic Most relevant reading material will be distributed in electronic format at reference the beginning of the course.
+Academic Most relevant reading material will be distributed in electronic format at reference the beginning of the course.
 These include: [1] Metrick, A., and A. Yasuda (2011), Venture Capital and Other Private Equity: A Survey, European Financial Management 17 (4), 619654.
 [2] Hornuf, L., and A. Schwienbacher (2016), Crowdinvesting Angel Investing for the Masses?, with L. Hornuf, in: Handbook of Research on Venture Capital: Volume 3.
 Business Angels: Edward Elgar (Ed.
 C. Mason and H. Landström); pp. 381-397.
 Also available on SSRN: ssrn.com/abstract=2401515.
 [3] Howell, S.T., M. Niessner, and D. Yermack (2019), Initial Coin Offerings: Financing Growth with Cryptocurrency Token Sales, The Review of Financial Studies, forthcoming.
 [4] Schwienbacher, A. (2015), (Book chapter) Financing the Business, in: Routledge Companion on Entrepreneurship: Routledge (Ed.
 T. Baker and F. Welter), pp. 193-206.
 In addition, students interested in reading issues covered in class will find related discussions in the following textbooks (suggested reading, not required): L. Alemany and J.J.
 Andreoli, (2018).
-Entrepreneurial Finance: The Art and Science of Growing Ventures (Cambridge University Press) A. Metrick and A. Yasuda, Venture Capital and the Finance of Innovation, 2nd Edition (Wiley) M. lansiti and K.R.
+Entrepreneurial Finance: The Art and Science of Growing Ventures (Cambridge University Press) A. Metrick and A. Yasuda, Venture Capital and the Finance of Innovation, 2nd Edition (Wiley) M. Iansiti and K.R.
 Lakhani, (2020).
-Competing in the Age of Al: Strategy and Leadership When Algorithms and Networks Run the World (Harvard Business Review Press) Websites
+Competing in the Age of AI: Strategy and Leadership When Algorithms and Networks Run the World (Harvard Business Review Press) Websites